SoftUni/Programming-Basics-Book-Python-EN/chapter-10-functions.md

 ![](/assets/chapter-10-images/15.Nested-functions-01.png)

 In this example the function **`cirlce_diameter(…)`** is nested as it is declared inside the body of the function **`circle_circumference(…)`**.
-This means that the function **`cirlce_diameter(…)`** can be used only inside the function **`circle_circumference(…)`** but not outside it.
+This means that the function **`cirlce_diameter(…)`** can be used only inside the function **`circle_circumference(…)`** but not outside of it.
 If we try to call the function **`cirlce_diameter(…)`** outside the function **`circle_circumference(…)`** this will cause an error during the execution of the program.

-Nested functions do have access to all variables which are declared inside the parenting function.
+Nested functions have access to all variables which are declared inside the parenting function.
 In the discussed example **`pi`** can be used in the body of the function **`cirlce_diameter(…)`**.
 This asset of the nested functions can make them a preferred choice to solve a particular problem.
 This functionality saves writing time and decrease the amount of used code which would otherwise be used to declare parameters and variables, already used in the parenting functions.

 ## Classic approaches in the use of functions

-In this section of the chapter, it will be looked at some **classic approaches** regarding the functions used in a program such as naming conventions, appearance and structure of the function’s code.
+In this section of the chapter, we'll look at some **classic approaches** regarding the functions used in a program such as naming conventions, appearance and structure of the function’s code.

 ### Naming conventions

-When naming a given function it is beneficial to use **meaningful names**.
+When naming a given function, it is beneficial to use **meaningful names**.
 As each function is **in charge** of some functionality of the problem, it must be taken into account **what task it will execute** inside the program which makes it a good practice to **name the function after the task it executes**.

-In **Python** the convention suggest that the functions must be written in lower cases as the words used to name the function must be separated by an **underscore (`_`)** if more than one.
-A good practice is if function’s name constitutes of a verb or a pair of verb and noun, respectively.
+In **Python**, the convention suggests that the functions must be written in lower cases, as well as that the words used to name the function must be separated by an **underscore (`_`)** (if there's more than one word).
+A good practice is that the function’s name consists of a verb, or a pair of a verb and a noun, respectively.

 Some examples of **appropriate** naming of functions:
 *  **`find_student`**